Prebiotic Vs Probiotic

 Prebiotics have also been shown to have wider benefits to your well being.
 A 2015 study measured the levels of cortisol, a stress hormone, in a group of healthy people taking a FOS supplement.
 Compared with a placebo group, those taking FOS were less stressed, and in a psychometric test were more likely to focus on positives than negatives.
 Further research is needed, but there is now the possibility of treating mood disorders with natural, food-based remedies or prebiotic + probiotic daily supplements aimed at improving your mood.

 As the scientific evidence accumulates for the benefits of prebiotics, you can expect to see more and more food manufacturers adding GOS and FOS to products, and of course you can boost your own levels of FOS through food.
-So do your body and your mind a favor by making sure that you are always getting your daily prebiotic.
+So do your body and your mind a favor by making sure that you are always getting your daily prebiotic and probiotic.